oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-opa/ai-opa.md

     ![Integration Cloud](images/enhanced-process.png =75%x* )

-    > **Congratulations:** you have completed **Part 9** Labs.
-Now you can proceed to any other Parts of this workshop.
-All parts are independent of each other.
+    > **Congratulations:**, you have completed **Create Process Automation for Patient Admission Process** Labs.
+The subsequent labs are optional, however, please proceed to the next lab to learn more about **Setup OCI Email**.

 ## Learn More

 * [Oracle Integration Generation 2](https://docs.oracle.com/en/cloud/paas/integration-cloud/index.html)